DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Debit Card

-This means of payment is automatically released next to Cielo's affiliation and can be used with the following brands and banks:
+This payment method is automatically released along to the Cielo's affiliation and can be used with the following brands and banks:

 | MASTERCARD      | VISA            |
 |-----------------|-----------------|